wilsonmar/VisualStudio/AzureCosting.md

   * Assets deployed are more fully utilized

+## <a name="MultipleServers"> Single vs. Multiple Servers</a>

 <hr />

+Efforts to tune configurations and predict what <a href="#Costing">production usage will cost</a>
+typically require a way to impose an emulated load on the system.

 ## <a name="ImposingLoad"> Imposing Load</a>
 The basic components of response time as observed by end-users: